-	Ezdia is looking for motivated, passionate and skilled writers and editors to add to their team.
-Most of their assignments focus on blog posts, product descriptions, topical articles and buyer guides.
+Ezdia is looking for motivated, passionate, and skilled writers and editors to add to their team.
+Most of their online writing jobs for beginners focus on blog posts, product descriptions, topical articles, and buyer guides.

 The articles can be as short as 150 words or as long as 2000 words.
-Payments vary from $1 to $150 per item written.
+Payments vary from $1 to $150 per article written.